We get questions everyday about whether our filters remove TDS (Total Dissolved Solids). The questions go one of two ways:

 This is a tougher question to answer because the answer is both YES and NO. It really depends on the type of Total Dissolved Solids that you are looking to remove and/or are found in your water.

 There is a very high likelihood that all tap water throughout the world contains and mix of Total Dissolved Solids that are contaminants (both naturally occurring and added chemicals) and beneficial minerals and nutrients (like Calcium and Magnesium).
-Clearly Filtered filters are designed to remove the Total Dissolved Solids that are contaminants but leave the Total Dissolved Solids that are beneficial minerals.
+Clearly Filtered water filters are designed to remove the Total Dissolved Solids that are contaminants but leave the Total Dissolved Solids that are beneficial minerals.
 Most filters are not smart enough to be able to identify this discrepancy and therefore either remove everything from your water (ie. ZeroWater) or leave in many contaminants (ie. PUR, SOMA).

 On top of that, because the Affinity Filtration Technology used by Clearly Filtered filters is an ionic absorption process, there is a chance that the water molecules are various minerals that pass through the filter are actually electrically charged differently once they pass through the filter.
 In the rare case, we have seen TDS readings that are higher once the water actually passes through the filter, further showcasing the idea that using TDS is not an accurate means of determining water cleanliness at all.